 Dubai in the United Arab Emirates (UAE) is a Halal food paradise.
-This is due to most of the food imported into the UAE being Halal with the exception of certain non-Halal foods which can only be sold in a separately labelled area or licensed shop (such as pork and alcohol).
+This is due to most of the food imported into the UAE being Halal with the exception of certain non-Halal foods which can only be sold in a separately labeled area or licensed shop (such as pork and alcohol).

-For the control of Halal products imported into the UAE, the Emirates Authority for Standardization and Metrology has now introduced a special 'Emirati system' which includes Halal certification mark.
+For the control of Halal products imported into the UAE, the Emirates Authority for Standardization and Metrology has now introduced a special 'Emirati system' which includes a Halal certification mark.

 Due to increasing governing body standards, restaurants in general, do maintain the Halal standards despite no formal Halal certification in place for restaurants.
-International food chains such as McDonalds and KFC ensure the use of Halal certified meats, and the preparation meets the Halal standards.
+International food chains such as McDonalds and KFC ensure the use of Halal-certified meats, and the preparation meets the Halal standards.

 Where to eat in Dubai when on a budget?
-Dubai may have five-star or seven-star hotels, and luxury dining but don’t be surprised to know that there are many hole-in-the-wall ethnic eateries and authentic local corner joints that remain favourite among local Emiratis, Muslim expatriates, and regular visitors.
+Dubai may have five-star or seven-star hotels, and luxury dining but don’t be surprised to know that there are many hole-in-the-wall ethnic eateries and authentic local corner joints that remain favorite among local Emiratis, Muslim expatriates, and regular visitors.
 Dubai is home to people from many nationalities with a wide range of budgets.

 There are also plenty of vegetarian restaurants that are affordable and filling.

-The following are the top 7 budget local eateries and Muslim friendly joints which are popular among Emiratis and various expatriates in Dubai:
+The following are the top 7 budget local eateries and Muslim-friendly joints which are popular among Emiratis and various expatriates in Dubai:

 Location: Shop # 245, Al Dhiyafa Rd, Opp.
 Emirates Co-operative Society, Al Satwa, Dubai